22 Absolute Best Toronto Restaurants To Dine At In 2023 (+ What To Order)

 13. Konjiki Ramen

 With its roots in Japan, Konjiki Ramen and its owner/chef Atsushi Yamamoto bring to you one of Japan’s finest food traditions.
-This small, charming ramen place serves ramen of the highest standards, both in terms of the ingredients used and diligent preparation.

 They are also one of the few ramen shops to make it as the Michelin Bib Gourmand recommended 2015-2018 and Tokyo Walker Magazine #1 Ramen in Tokyo for multiple years.
-So you know this place is good.

 What to order: Original Shoyu Tonkotsu Ramen, Wagyu Ramen, Vegetarian Ramen